progressively-crew/progressively/packages/website/src/pages/privacy-policy.md

 ## Resolving Complaints

-If you have concerns about the way Progressively is handling your User Personal Information, please let us know immediately by emailing us at marvin.frachet@protonmail.com with the subject line "Privacy Concerns."
+If you have concerns about the way Progressively is handling your User Personal Information, please let us know immediately by emailing us at contact@progressively.app with the subject line "Privacy Concerns."
 We will respond within 45 days at the latest.

 ## How We Respond to Compelled Disclosure